• About share house

 What is the estimated rent?

-Average cost of food, utilities, communication, etc.
+Average costs for food, utilities, communication, etc.

-• Food expenses: Generally 20,000 to 40,000 yen per month, but if you mostly cook at home it's possible to keep it under 20,000 yen.
+• Food expenses: 20,000 to 40,000 yen per month is typical, but if you mostly cook at home it is possible to keep it under 20,000 yen.

 Living simulation by rent (60,000 to 100,000 yen)